sunnnydaydev/DI/mds/Dagger采坑.md

 # 一、Unsupported metadata version.

+Unsupported metadata version.
 Check that your Kotlin version is >= 1.0

 ###### app/build.gradle文件